CyrilPeponnet/slackhal/README.md

 ### Passive triggers

 Will parse every message to find a match using the POSIX regexp.
-If you want to mach all message just put `.*`
+If you want to mach all message just put `(?s:.*)`

 ### HTTP Handlers